Thought Leadership for Life Science Leaders

 The U.S. Food and Drug Administration (FDA) plays a crucial role in ensuring the safety and efficacy of drugs and devices.
-One of the key aspects of their oversight involves inspections of facilities where these products are manufactured, processed, packed, or held.
-The FDA’s guidance on what constitutes delaying, denying, limiting, or refusing an inspection is critical for industry stakeholders to understand to avoid potential regulatory consequences.
+One of the key aspects of their oversight involves inspecting facilities where these products are manufactured, processed, packed, or stored.
+The FDA’s guidance on what constitutes delaying, denying, limiting, or refusing an inspection is crucial for industry stakeholders to understand to avoid potential regulatory consequences.

-This article provides an overview of the FDA’s final guidance issued on Jun 2024 on this topic, emphasizing the behaviors that can lead to a drug or device being deemed adulterated.
+This article provides an overview of the FDA’s final guidance, issued in June 2024, on this topic, emphasizing the behaviors that can lead to a drug or device being deemed adulterated.

 Background